MIPS architecture: MIPS I

-CPU instructions

 MIPS I has instructions that load and store 8-bit bytes, 16-bit halfwords, and 32-bit words.
 Only one addressing mode is supported: base + displacement.
 Since MIPS I is a 32-bit architecture, loading quantities fewer than 32 bits requires the datum to be either sign-extended or zero-extended to 32 bits.
 The load instructions suffixed by "unsigned" perform zero extension; otherwise sign extension is performed.
 Load instructions source the base from the contents of a GPR (rs) and write the result to another GPR (rt).
 Store instructions source the base from the contents of a GPR (rs) and the store data from another GPR (rt).
 All load and store instructions compute the memory address by summing the base with the sign-extended 16-bit immediate.
 MIPS I requires all memory accesses to be aligned to their natural word boundaries, otherwise an exception is signaled.
 To support efficient unaligned memory accesses, there are load/store word instructions suffixed by "left" or "right".
 All load instructions are followed by a load delay slot.
 The instruction in the load delay slot cannot use the data loaded by the load instruction.
-The load delay slot can be filled with an instruction that is not dependent on the load; a nop is substituted if such an instruction cannot be found.
+The load delay slot can be filled with an instruction that is not dependent on the load; a NOP is substituted if such an instruction cannot be found.

 MIPS I has instructions to perform addition and subtraction.
 These instructions source their operands from two GPRs (rs and rt), and write the result to a third GPR (rd).
 Alternatively, addition can source one of the operands from a 16-bit immediate (which is sign-extended to 32 bits).
 The instructions for addition and subtraction have two variants: by default, an exception is signaled if the result overflows; instructions with the "unsigned" suffix do not signal an exception.
 The overflow check interprets the result as a 32-bit two's complement integer.
 MIPS I has instructions to perform bitwise logical AND, OR, XOR, and NOR.
 These instructions source their operands from two GPRs and write the result to a third GPR.
 The AND, OR, and XOR instructions can alternatively source one of the operands from a 16-bit immediate (which is zero-extended to 32 bits).
-The Set on relation instructions write one or zero to the destination register if the specified relation is true or false.
+The "Set on relation" instructions write one or zero to the destination register if the specified relation is true or false.
 These instructions source their operands from two GPRs or one GPR and a 16-bit immediate (which is sign-extended to 32 bits), and write the result to a third GPR.
 By default, the operands are interpreted as signed integers.
 The variants of these instructions that are suffixed with "unsigned" interpret the operands as unsigned integers (even those that source an operand from the sign-extended 16-bit immediate).